Realities of a New Blogger, Blogging Advice, and Blogging Tips for Beginners

 My most popular blog articles are the ones in which I have laughed upon myself and the world while telling a sad or unfortunate cultural or solo travel tale.
 When I wrote narrative pieces on how one should never quit, readers applauded.
 If I published the incidents I was most scared to talk about, everyone related.

-Spill out everything.
+Spill it out.
 Read the draft to see if someone else would also find it interesting and informational.
-If not, rewrite.
-Cut.
-Edit until you feel others would gain something from your piece.
+If not, rewrite, cut, edit until you feel others would gain something from your piece.

 Everyone loves to read an inspiring or entertaining story rather than a self-blaming saga.
 Make your life’s most embarrassing story a fun read or a life lesson.

-If you want your blog to take you somewhere and not the other way around — you need to publish your best articles frequently.
+If you want your blog to take you somewhere and not the other way around, publish your best articles frequently.

-I still have a hard time publishing an article every week (even after five years).
+I still have a hard time publishing an article every week, even after five eight years.
 Most of my articles are more than 2,000 words long and go up to as much as 16,000 words.
-My travelogue on Spiti was more than 6,000 words and this post on healthy and purposeful living is almost 11,000 words.
+My travelogue on Spiti was more than 6,000 words, and this post on healthy and purposeful living is almost 11,000 words.
+My longest piece, completing five years of nomadic life in India, is 30,000 words long.

 I don’t limit myself by the length of the article.
 The right people always read.
-But writing such long pieces is nothing like an evening walk.
+But writing such long pieces is not like going for an evening walk.

 Also, those right people only come back to your blog if you publish often.
-If I don’t write for months, who would remember what On My Canvas is?
+If I don’t write for months, who would remember On My Canvas?

 Don’t give up.
 Call it a day.
 Do something else.
-Wake up the next morning and continue.
+Wake up the next day and continue.

-When you are new to blogging, focus on writing good content even if you publish one article per week.
-But make that article count.
+As a beginner blogger, focus on writing good pieces even if you publish one article per week.
+Make that article count.

-I started this piece on blogging for beginners yesterday.
-After working on it for an hour I felt I won’t be able to finish it.
+I started this blogging guide for beginners yesterday.
+After an hour, I was sure I won’t be able to finish it.
 I wasn’t inspired.
-I questioned if it even made sense to write an article just because the blog celebrated its second anniversary.
+I questioned if it made sense to write an article just because the blog celebrated its second anniversary.

-But when I opened up the piece today morning, I started typing as if I had drunk a few cans of red bull.
+When I opened the draft today, I started typing as if I had drunk a few cans of the Red Bull drink.

 I guess not.